-However, this is blockchain 1.0 and it has many problems such as double payment and Byzantine generals’ problem.

 The problem of double payment mainly means that a sum of money may be paid twice at the same time.
-In the traditional financial system where physical entities are the carrier, such a problem does not exist.
-Similarly, in a centralized trading system with a third-party authority, such problems can also be easily solved.
-But in a decentralized ledger, this problem is particularly serious.
-There is no unified third party to ensure that all institutions keep the same accounts at the same time.
-Before the data is synchronized, it is difficult for us to prevent the problem of one person spending the money twice at the same time.
+In the traditional financial system where physical entities are the carrier, such problem does not exist.
+Similarly, in a centralised trading system with a third-party authorityis required to solve any such problem.
+But in a decentralised ledger, this problem is particularly of great concern because there is no unified third party to ensure that all institutions kept the same accounts at the same time.
+However, to address the double spending problem, blockchain networks deploys the consensus approach, such as Proof-of-Work (PoW), Proo-of-Stacke (PoS), etc.

-Byzantine generals’ problem is also very famous in this field.
+Byzantine Generals problem is also another concern.
 When the possibility of channel transmission is not 100%, there is no effective way to make all nodes behave in the same way.
-In other words, the Byzantine Generals problem refers to a cluster of n nodes, where any error may occur in t nodes.
-If n <= 3t, a correct consensus cannot be reached.
-Most blockchain-based digital currencies use Proof of Work (PoW) to locally solve the Byzantine problem.
-This approach can partially solve this problem in the Internet world.
-In addition, there are a few radical representatives who are turning to Proof of Stake (PoS), such as Ethereum.
+In other words, the Byzantine Generals problem refers to a cluster of n nodes, where any error may occur in t nodes; if n <= 3t, a correct consensus cannot be reached.
+Most blockchain-based digital currencies use Proof of Work (PoW) or other consensus approaches to solve the Byzantine problem.

 Smart Contract

-The concept of a smart contract has been used today since Szabo defined the idea of a smart contract in 1994.
+The concept of a smart contract has been being used since Szabo defined the idea of a smart contract in 1994.
 Generally speaking, we can regard vending machines as the simplest smart contract.
 But now, smart contracts are far more complicated than this.
-Without covering the trackable and irreversible characteristics of the blockchain, it allows secure transactions between anonymous users in different environments and can be automatically executed when the conditions are met [7].
+Without covering the trackable and irreversible characteristics of the blockchain, it allows secure transactions between anonymous users in different environments and can be automatically executed when the conditions are met [8].

-After reaching a smart contract by participants, execution depends on the implementation of the specific smart contract.
-Generally speaking, when the participants are committed to the execution of the contract by installing the contract on the contract host platform, the contract is discovered [8].
+After reaching a smart contract by the participants, execution depends on the implementation of the specific smart contract.
+With everything taken into consideration, when the participants are committed to the execution of the contract by installing the contract on the contract host platform, the contract is discovered [9].

-Figure: Application of Blockchain in IoT

 Lightweight Blockchain of Things (BCoT)

-The design of the block is that it is difficult for the blockchain to make major changes after it is released.
+The design of the block ensures immutability of the ledger.
+Thus, it is nigh impossible for the blockchain to make any changes after any data is added to the chain/ledger.
 Therefore, we need to pay special attention to security.
-The fusion of blockchain and smart contracts is one aspect [9].
+The fusion of blockchain and smart contracts is one aspect [10].

-Blockchain technology requires blockchain to contribute to nodes in a P2P manner, while IoT technology requires blockchain to ensure security using smart contracts and principles of cryptography, decentralization, and consensus.
+Blockchain technology requires p2p participating nodes for the consensus approach which can be sourced from IoT networks.
+On the contrary, IoT technology requires blockchain to ensure security using smart contracts and principles of cryptography, decentralisation and consensus.
+Therefore, the fusion of both the blockchain/DLT and the internet of things (IoT), more commonly known as the blockchain of things (BCoT), has emerged.
+The service offered by BCoT can further be enhanced if combined with other technologies such as smart contracts, artificial intelligence (AI), cloud/edge computing etc.

-But the proof mechanism of PoW based on the workload enables the nodes of the system to finally reach a consensus, and then calculate the final block when it encounters it.
-At the same time, the calculation action gives a request to the performance of the device.
-Moreover, the operating speed of the machine and the calculation difficulty of the block are constantly changing.

-Because in actual situations, factors such as the number of users, how the users connect to the platform's sensors, and the reliability of the end user's connection to the Internet will affect the stability of the IoT platform.
-Network problems such as limited bandwidth, excessive delay, and unreliable network hardware can have a significant impact on device performance.
-Therefore, we need to achieve lightweightness to reduce the burden of equipment [10].
+Factors such as the number of users, how the users connect to the platform's sensors and the reliability of the end user's connection to the Internet will affect the stability of the BCoT platform.
+Network problems such as limited bandwidth, excessive delay and unreliable network hardware can have a significant impact on device performance.
+Therefore, we need to achieve lightweightness to reduce the burden of equipment [11].